evannilaz-zz/artrium-tab-old/README.md

 - URL Search
 - Themes (Available at version 0.6)

+(Note: Acrylic theme may slow down or not be available in your PC)

 ## How To Use
 Since I made Artrium with design-oriented mind, a lot of features are silently placed.
 You may not recognize the features.
 Here is the list of it: